US Inflation Calculator

 About the Inflation Calculator

-Policymakers, including the Federal Reserve Board of Governors (FOMC) and the president himself, understand the harm of inflation on the economy.
+Federal Reserve Board of Governors (FOMC) understands the harm of inflation on the economy.
 However, to control inflation, you must either reduce the demand for goods and services or increase the supply of goods and services.
+The FOMC is targeting an inflation rate of 2%.
+When inflation is higher than the target, the FOMC increases interest rates.
+This will encourage people to either borrow less money or save more and thus spend less.
+Spending less money is equivalent to demanding fewer goods and services.

 The FOMC is doing their job by increasing interest rates.
 This will encourage people to either borrow less money or save more and thus spend less.
 Spending less money is equivalent to demanding fewer goods and services.